 Dr Than is a medical doctor with a double masters degree in tropical diseases and social science research.
+She was awarded her PhD in 2018.

 A career teacher and researcher she specialises in maternal and child health, and young people’s health, research with emphasis on poor and vulnerable populations.